Ana de Castro

 María Francisca Ana de Castro, called La bella toledana (ca.1686 – December 23, 1736) was a Spanish immigrant to Peru, renowned for her beauty and hauteur.
 She was arrested in 1726, accused of "judaizing" (being a practicing Jew).
 She was burned at the stake after an auto de fe in 1736.
 This event was a major spectacle in Lima, but it raised questions about possible irregular procedures and corruption within the Inquisition.

-Early history
+Early life

 Ana de Castro was born in Toledo, Spain.
 She and her second husband, a merchant in Lima, arrived in Peru in 1707, together with the new viceroy, Manuel de Oms y de Santa Pau.
 Her great beauty was mentioned in most written accounts of her by contemporaries.
 She was also said to be extremely haughty.
 For example, she was said to attend mass in the Plaza de la Recoleta in her carriage, but without descending from it.
 She was a wealthy and cultivated member of society in Lima.
 She was also accused of being promiscuous — there were rumors that she had had an affair with one of the royal viceroys.
-(If true, this was probably Oms or José de Armendáriz, viceroy from 1724 to 1736.)
+(If true, this was probably Oms or José de Armendáriz, viceroy from 1724 to 1736).